I just don’t have the time to write

 A Meeting With Your Writing supports your intention to write during normal working hours even when you have a lot going on.
 You schedule time for writing the same way you schedule teaching and meetings.
 I recommend attending one session a week to start.
 Put it in your calendar and treat it the way you treat your synchronous teaching.
 You don’t have to prepare.
 You can just turn up.
 If you have to miss a week, commit to turning up the next week.

 Not only is it harder to skip a synchronous group activity, if someone asks if you are available at that time you can say “I have another meeting”.
 I offer 3 sessions a week to increase the chances that one session will fit with your teaching timetable.
 If you like the format, there is a recording of the opening and closing bits available for members to download.
+It’s a bit weird to think you might want my voice in your head but some people find it helpful.

 You will still write more during the summer.
 Your summer writing complements the writing you do at other times.
 And because you keep working on your projects all year, the transition into summer writing is less difficult.
 With less pressure on the summer, you can take the vacation you need and recover from the intensity of the teaching year at the same time.
 You can also focus on those parts of the writing process that really benefit from longer more intense attention.
 A Meeting With Your Writing gives you just enough structure to stick with your plans.